-FLORIDA POWER & LIGHT COMPANY LAND ACQUISITION PROJECT
+FLORIDA POWER AND LIGHT COMPANY LAND ACQUISITION PROJECT

-The Omnibus Public Lands Act of 2009 authorized, but did not mandate, the Secretary of the Interior to exchange a corridor of Florida Power & Light (FPL)-owned land in the middle of the East Everglades Addition with park lands on the eastern boundary of the park.
-The park's 1991 land protection plan identified the need to acquire all private lands within the East Everglades Addition, including the FPL property, to fulfill the park's mission.
-In January 2014, a draft environmental impact statement was released.
-The draft environmental impact statement describes alternatives for acquiring FPL land and evaluates the environmental consequences of implementing each alternative.
-The potential land acquisition would be subject to such terms and conditions as the Secretary of the Interior may require.
-The National Park Service expects to issue a Final EIS and Record of Decision in late 2014 or in 2015.
+The Omnibus Public Lands Act of 2009 authorized the Secretary of the Interior to exchange a corridor of Florida Power and Light-owned land in the middle of the East Everglades Addition with park lands on the eastern boundary of the park.
+The park's 1991 land protection plan identified the need to acquire all private lands within the East Everglades Addition, including the Florida Power and Light property, to fulfill the park's mission.
+As of 2012, an environmental impact statement is in progress to decide how/if Florida Power and Light lands would be acquired (by acquisition or exchange).
+The potential land exchange would be subject to such terms and conditions as the Secretary of the Interior may require.